drum

 American Indian Policy Institute

-Supporting Tribal sovereignty through examination, exploration, & elevation
+Supporting Tribal sovereignty through examination, exploration and elevation

 Shaping communities

-The American Indian Policy Institute (AIPI), a college-level unit within ASU’s Watts College of Public Service and Community Solutions, focuses on building strong ties to Indigenous urban and rural governments and communities through emerging trends and tribally driven innovative democratic practices.
+The American Indian Policy Institute (AIPI), a college-level unit within ASU’s Sandra Day O'Connor College of Law, focuses on building strong ties to urban and rural Tribal governments and communities through emerging trends and tribally driven innovative democratic practices.

 About us